MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/medicine.md

 Sweet flag (Acorus calamus) is a versatile herb with numerous health preparations, supported by specific measurements and dosages.
 The finely ground dried root powder, a foundational element for many formulations, is commonly encapsulated into tablets, with typical capsule sizes ranging from 400 to 600 milligrams.
 This provides a quantifiable measure for convenient dosing.

-The following illustration shows the most important preparations of sweet flag to boost your health.
+The following illustration shows the most important medicinal preparations of sweet flag.